bdobrica/AiDocker/facenet/README.md

                 - `y`: the center of the face on the vertical axis;
                 - `w`: the width of the face;
                 - `h`: the height of the face;
-                - `female`: the probability that the face belongs to a female;
-                - `male`: the probability that the face belongs to a male;
+                - `conf`: the probability with which the face was detected;
-                - `age`: the age of the face
     - CURL example: `curl -s -X POST -H "Content-Type: application/json" -d '{"token": <token>}' <SERVER>/get/json`

 ## Example Usage ##